-In order to assess the possible impact of current expected oil price scenarios and market conditions, as well as of further developments driven by the economic environment for the oil and gas industry, the Company has performed a sensitivity analysis over its proved reserve balance as of December 31, 2017.
-Based on these calculations, assuming an average price per barrel of ICE Brent crude oil of US\$55 per barrel in 2018, US\$60 per barrel in 2019, US\$65 in 2020, US\$70 in 2021 and US\$75 per barrel for later years, Ecopetrol could recognize an increase in oil and gas proved reserves of approximately 3.3%.
+In order to assess the possible impact of current expected oil price scenarios and market conditions, as well as of further developments driven by the economic environment for the oil and gas industry, the Company has performed a sensitivity analysis over its proved reserve balance as of December 31, 2018.
+Based on these calculations, assuming an average price per barrel of ICE Brent price of US\$67 per barrel in 2019, US\$71 per barrel in 2020, US\$69 per barrel in 2021, and between US\$66 and US\$71 onwards, Ecopetrol could recognize a decrease in oil and gas proved reserves of approximately 3%.
 This analysis takes into account Ecopetrol's estimates and expectations regarding the main assumptions used in its proven reserve calculation, which final actual result may fluctuate and differ substantially from those provided herein due to several factors outside of the control of the Company.
 For additional information see the section Financial Review-Trend Analysis and Sensitivity Analysis.

-On the contrary, any downward revision in our estimated quantities of proved reserves would indicate lower future production volumes, which could result in higher expenses for depreciation, depletion and amortization for properties to which we apply the units of production method for calculating these expenses.
-These higher expenses, and any lower revenues as a result of actual production volumes and realized prices, could adversely impact our results of operations and financial condition.
+On the contrary, any upward revision in our estimated quantities of proved reserves would indicate higher future production volumes, which could result in lower expenses for depreciation, depletion and amortization for properties to which we apply the units of production method for calculating these expenses.
+These lower expenses, and any higher revenues as a result of actual production volumes and realized prices, could benefit our results of operations and financial condition.

-Achieving our long-term growth depends on our ability to execute our strategic plan - specifically, the discovery and successful development of additional reserves.
+Achieving our long-term growth depends on our ability to execute our strategic plan - specifically, the discovery and/or successful development of additional reserves.

-Our long-term growth objectives depend largely on our ability to discover and/or acquire new reserves, and in turn developing them successfully and improving the recovery factor in our mature oil fields.
-Our exploration activities expose us to the inherent geological and drilling risks including the risk of not discovering commercially viable crude oil or natural gas reserves; and the risk that some exploratory wells initially budgeted for may be drilled at a later stage or not be drilled at all.
+Our long-term growth objectives depend largely on our ability to develop the reserves recovery potential associated with existing fields and to discover and/or acquire new reserves, and in turn develop them successfully.
+Our exploration activities expose us to the inherent geological and drilling risks including the risk of not discovering commercially viable crude oil or natural gas reserves, and the risk that some exploratory wells initially budgeted for may be drilled at a later stage or not be drilled at all.
 Despite the effort we make to control costs associated with drilling, these are often uncertain, and numerous factors beyond our control may cause drilling operations to be curtailed, delayed or cancelled.

-Our ability to add and develop reserves also depends on our capacity to structurally reduce costs to maintain the profitability of oil fields already being exploited.
+Our ability to add and develop reserves also depends on our capacity to structurally reduce costs to maintain the profitability of oil fields already being exploited without compromising infrastructure integrity and HSE performance.